BettercareHealth/bettercare/nc/nc-1.md

 ### 1-m Giving chest compressions

 An assistant ventilates the infant while you give chest compressions.
 The person giving chest compressions stands at the feet of the infant while the person ventilating the infant stands at the head.
 With the infant supine (back down) and the head facing away from you, place both of your hands under the infant’s chest.
 Both thumbs are now placed on the lower half of the infant’s sternum about 1 cm below the level of the nipples and 1 cm above the tip of the sternum.
 It is best to place one thumb over the other in a small infant as the sternum is very narrow.
 This will prevent you pushing on the infant’s ribs.
 Push down with both thumbs but do not squeeze the chest.
 This will depress the sternum about one third of the chest diameter (by about 2 cm).
 Keep your hands and thumbs in contact with the chest wall both when you are pushing down and while the chest is allowed to expand again.
-Push down on the sternum at about 90 times per minute.
+Push down on the sternum at about 90&nbsp;times per minute.
 Continue with the cardiac massage until the infant’s heart rate increases to above 60 beats per minute.

 Pressing on the sternum compresses the heart between the sternum and the spine.
 This squeezes blood out of the heart and into the circulation.
 When the sternum returns to the normal position, the heart fills again with blood.
 Therefore it is important that the chest be allowed time to expand fully after each compression.
 Repeated compression of the heart causes the blood to circulate throughout the body.